higgsup-solutions/ecommerce-backend/README.md

 ### Handling Exception
 In this project, we used `@ControllerAdvice` as a solution for handling exception

-We defined execution logic in package **com.higgsup.base.exception**
+We defined execution logic in package **com.higgsup.xshop.exception**

 We had declared class `BusinessException` to defined exceptions related to business.